 Dayton was notified at the end of the exam that he had failed the exam and “had distinct reactions to questions about the fire.”
 Dayton continued to deny his involvement until Sheriff investigators re-entered the room with Facebook messages and the photos of his hands taken the evening after the discovery of Gutierrez’s body.
 Those photos, investigators say, show all of the hair being burned away from Dayton’s hands.
 They say that is when Dayton admitted that he had burned the body of Gutierrez, but denied killing him.

-The following excerpt is from a Probable Cause Affidavit, obtained by Rise Media from the 6th District Court:
+The following excerpt is from a Probable Cause Affidavit, obtained by Rise News from the 6th District Court:

 He said that he had met Marcos under the bridge and they had planned to do drugs and have sex.
 He claimed that he left at that time and returned home.